dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 <section class="takeaways">

 In this blog you will learn the basics of packaging managers.
 If you already know why its useful/already implement it, feel free to jump around.
+By the end you will learn:

+- What a Package Manager is
+- How to use them to install all your software on your computer

 Prerequisites:
 - None